by Evolving Investment Opportunities

 Sale and Lease-back: Obtains a profitable store/facility from a company in need of financing for further growth.
 In order for the financee/tenant to repurchase the assets at the expiration of the contract, its intentions are to acquire assets the company would not like their competitor to acquire.

-*refer to “Net Purchases and Sales of Foreign Bonds by Residents” on the right side
+*refer to “Net Purchases and Sales of Foreign Bonds by Residents” below

 Land lease contract: Acquires only the land from a profitable store/facility and maintains the long-term land lease contract.
 The present value of the asset (valuation of land owned) will not change.